The Marlin Miller Dance Residency Program

 Ann Carlson (F'15)

 Ann Carlson’s series of residencies at Alfred included site visits, class visits, scholarly research, and performances.
 Carlson first arrived with two of her dancers and a videographer who collaborated with AU Art Faculty member Diane Cox on Cox’s farm - nevermoor farm.
 While in residence at Alfred University, Carlson created the site-specific work now known as Doggie Hamlet.
 Doggie Hamlet integrates site, six human performers, thirty-five sheep and a herding dog and stands as a unique example to the integration of animals into site performance.
-This highly regarded work has been seen around the around the United States.
+This highly regarded work has been seen around the United States.

 Carlson’s three-week residency at AU coincided with a three-day teaching/creating residency for two courses: Art and Ecology taught by Professor Cox, and Being Ann Carlson: the Intersection of Interdisciplinary Performance and Site taught by Professor Angier.
 During the residency there were three days at nevermoor farm during which students got to witness Carlson and the performers in process working on Doggie Hamlet, and Carlson also gave a public art talk – Here: Work Now and Before.
 There were public master classes taught at the Miller Performing Arts Center: Walking the Edge of the Knife; Attempting the Impossible in Improvisation taught by Peter Schmitz, From Cunningham to Cloven Hooves/Contemporary Dance technique for any Context taught by Diane Frank, and Animals and the History of Performance taught by Dr. Ryan Tacata.
 This residency was part of a series of residencies at AU that paved the way towards the fully realized work.
 Carlson partnered with the Marlin Miller Dance Residency Program at Alfred University, UCLA, the Vermont Performance Lab, and Doris Duke Charitable Foundation to make this residency possible.